Blue Monday (band): History

 What's Done Is Done and the subsequent touring brought Blue Monday to the attention of seminal modern hardcore label Bridge Nine Records, which signed them after they played the Summer Hardcore Festival Posi-Numbers in Wilkes-Barre, Pennsylvania.
 In December 2004, Blue Monday entered Atomic Studios in Brooklyn, New York and recorded their debut album for Bridge Nine (engineered by Dean Baltulonis).
-With the release of Rewritten in the spring of 2005, Blue Monday toured with label mates Champion and Terror, and completed a full US tour with Allegians, and fellow Vancouver band Go It Alone.
+With the release of Rewritten in the spring of 2005, Blue Monday toured with label mates Champion and Terror, and completed a full US tour with Allegiance, and fellow Vancouver band Go It Alone.
 In October 2005, Blue Monday co-headlined a tour in Europe with Go It Alone.
 In 2006, Rivalry Records released a split EP of recorded performances from the tour.

 In April 2006, Blue Monday announced that it was breaking up.
 No reason was given.
 Their last shows were in Seattle and Vancouver in September 2006.